CounterpartyXCP/Documentation/Counterwallet/counterwallet_faq.md

 Where can I create addresses for different types of coins?
 --------------------------

-Counterwallet uses regular Bitcoin addresses to store Bitcoin, XCP, as well as any other assets (also known as coins or tokens).
-You can store any of these, on any Counterwallet address, as long as they are issued using the Counterparty platform.
-Altcoins that have their own blockchain, separate from Bitcoin, are not supported.
+All Counterwallet addresses are regular Bitcoin addresses.
+Also, you can store BTC, XCP, and user created assets on any Bitcoin address as long as you have access to the private key.

+(Altcoins that have their own blockchain, separate from Bitcoin, are not supported.)

 Is Counterwallet down?
 -----------------------